 These are the main programs on the Spanish market that work with the BC3 format:

-TrowelApp — integrated project management with BC3
+TrowelApp end-to-end construction management with BC3

 Presto (RIB Software)